The 2016 Division 36 Conference on Psychology, Religion and Spirituality.

 (L-R) Bryanna White ’17, Amanda Butera ’16 and Ryan Cleary ’18 with their poster presentation, Loving vs. Punitive Gods: Compassion Towards Migrants.

-Well-attended and highly educational for all involved, the Divison 36 was a fantastic opportunity — not only to showcase the wonderful work produced by some of psychology’s brightest and best, but the talents and success of our St. Joseph’s College’s own faculty and students.
+Well-attended and highly educational for all involved, the Division 36 was a fantastic opportunity — not only to showcase the wonderful work produced by some of psychology’s brightest and best, but the talents and success of our St. Joseph’s College’s own faculty and students.